OdiSambit/Data-Science/README.md

-# Data-Science
+# Machine Learning And Data Science Concepts.
-All the resources required for Data Science.
+All the resources required for Data Science and Machine Learning.